ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 ### Changes to the `main` function

-The `main` function now needs to marked `public` and the `main` function could now return an int.
+Based on the latest changes, the `main` function has to be marked `public` and can return an int.

-Any public function in the entry package could now be invoked via `ballerina run`.
+Now it is also possible to execute ballerina `run` to invoke any `public` function in the entry package.
-For example, the public function `add` in the `calculator` package could be invoke, with the integer arguments `4` and `5`, via `ballerina run` as follows:
+For example, if you want to invoke the public function `add` in the `calculator` package, you can execute ballerina `run` and specify the integer arguments `4` and `5` as follows:

 ```cmd
 ballerina run calculator:add 4 5
 ```

-If no function is specified, the name of the function to run is considered `main`.
+If a function is not specified, `main` is considered as the function to run.

-The function invoked via `ballerina run` (including the `main` function) would be data-binding and could have zero or more parameters of any supported type, including any number of required/defaultable parameters and a single rest parameter.
-This function could also return a value.
+The function invoked via `ballerina run` (including the `main` function) will be data-binding and can have zero or more parameters of any supported type, including any number of required/defaultable parameters and a single rest parameter.
+This function can also return a value.

-For example, given the following public function in the package `currency`:
+For example, consider the following public function in the package `currency`:
 ```ballerina
 function queryChanges(string host, int port = 8080, string… params) returns float {

 }
 ```
-Invoking this function via `ballerina run` as follows:
+Invoke the function using ballerina `run` as follows:
 ```cmd
 ballerina run --printreturn currency:queryChanges localhost -port=8181 high day
 ```
-would result in the following value assignments
+The function invocation results in a value assignment as follows:
     - `host` ← `"localhost"`
     - `port` ← `8181`
     - `params` ← `["high", "day"]`